lloyh/lloyh.github.io/CS460/HW7/index.md

 ```

 ### Requirement 7
-Code and screenshots are nicely arranged into the Portfolio; Portfolio is organized and easy to read.
+The Code and *Demo Video* are nicely arranged into the Portfolio; Portfolio is organized and easy to read.

+The assignment instructions can be accessed [here.](http://www.wou.edu/~morses/classes/cs46x/assignments/HW7.html)

 ### Video of the Application